 - Left-wing populists resent the power of multinational firms, regard globalisation and free trade as facilitating social dumping and the exploitation of legal arbitrage in the fields of workers' and environmental protection.
-For them, globalisation serves as a pretence to cut wages, social standards, as well as corporate and wealth taxes also domestically.
+For them, globalisation serves as a pretence to cut wages, social standards, corporate and wealth taxes also domestically.
 Global financial flows and globally operating financial firms are viewed as the oil lubricating the global neo-liberal system.
 "Market discipline" curtails national governments' capacity to pursue expansionary fiscal, notably social policies.
-Foreign capital inflows are in principle welcomed to the extent that they facilitate growth and the build-up of social welfare; however, the withdrawal of foreign capital once investor confidence erodes is sharply criticized, and capital controls are regarded as a legitimate tool to stop outflows. - Right-wing, nationalist populists resent globalisation because of immigration, with economic arguments just as an add-on to deeper cultural motivations.
-In the area of FDI, they resent foreign ownership and influence, notably but not only in strategically important industries (harbours and other infrastructure, IT and communications, banking).
+Foreign capital inflows are in principle welcomed to the extent that they facilitate growth and the build-up of social welfare; however, left-wing anti-globalism is highly critical of foreign capital withdrawal once investor confidence erodes, and capital controls are regarded as an appropriate tool to stop outflows. - Right-wing, nationalist populists resent globalisation because of immigration, with economic arguments just as an add-on to deeper cultural motivations.
+In the area of FDI, they resent foreign ownership and influence, notably but not only in strategically important industries (harbors and other infrastructure, IT and communications, banking).
 There is no hesitance to discriminate against foreign firms through various forms of regulatory discrimination or outright bans.
 Foreign ownership of real estate is regarded with suspicion and may be strictly limited or discriminated against.
-In terms of communication, nationalism, by emphasizing external threats, can also serve to distract workers and the poor from calling for more distribution and to attract voters who would otherwise turn to left-wing parties (Morelli, 2019)
+In terms of communication, nationalism, by emphasizing external threats, can also serve to distract workers and the poor from calling for more distribution and to attract voters who would otherwise turn to left-wing parties (Morelli, 2019).

-While being aware of the many nuances sketched above, in what follows we take as a working definition for economic populism "an economic doctrine, distrustful of liberal mainstream economics and its institutions, which is oriented towards short-term (domestic) gains at the cost of long-term (global) benefits, which favours pressure groups at the cost of minorities and other groups less relevant for electoral outcomes, and which generally does not attach great importance to economic facts and analysis".
+While being aware of the many nuances involved and sketched above, in what follows we take as a working definition for economic populism "an economic doctrine, distrustful of liberal mainstream economics and its institutions, which is oriented towards short-term (domestic) gains at the cost of long-term (global) benefits, which favours pressure groups at the cost of minorities and other groups less relevant for electoral outcomes, and which generally does not attach great importance to economic facts and analysis".
+This definition implies an implicit value judgement, in the sense that populist economic policies are not desirable.